popcorp/whmcslack/README.md

 # Slack - WHMCS Integration
 A fork of [atech/noti-whmcs](https://github.com/atech/noti-whmcs)

-## DISCLAIMER
-I have not tested the code, as I don't own WHMCS myself.
-Feel free to open issues if you find bugs.

 This module will notify you each time a client signs up, pays an invoice or opens a support ticket in WHMCS.

 ## Installation